 The funded ratio (the ratio of the actuarial value of assets to the actuarial accrued liability) is a standard measure of a plan's funded status.
 In the absence of benefit improvements, it should increase over time, until it reaches 100%.
-The funded ratio increased since the prior valuation resulting from the changes instituted by the Act.
-These changes were somewhat offset by the continued recognition of deferred asset losses from prior valuations.

-The funded ratio, as can be seen in Table 3 of this report, increased from 77.8% to 86.1% between the valuations.
-The funded ratio is defined as the actuarial value of assets divided by the actuarial accrued liability.
-If the market value of assets were used, rather than the actuarial value, the funded ratio would be 84.6%.
+The funded ratio, as can be seen in Table 3 of this report, increased from 83.4% to 86.5% between the valuations.
+The funded ratio increased from the prior valuation primarily due to salary increases that were less than assumed and fewer retirements than expected.
+If the market value of assets were used, rather than the actuarial value, the funded ratio would be 85.3%.